pcfx-devel/PC-FX_Info/README.md

 | Pin 52 | appears to be NC |

 I/O pins from pin 35 to 52 appear not to be used... (only power)

-### Apparent function:

-The CPLD appears to have two functions:
-1) To perform address-decoding for the /OE line for the SRAM.
-- It appears to do this based on inputs from bus pins 24, 49, 50 (likely all address lines), and pin 45 (likely bus /OE).
-It is less likely that bus pins 36 or 42 are invovled, but still possible.
-2) To monitor the voltage level of the batteries and report on it back to the PC-FX.
-This appears to be sent via D0, based on some address decoded from the various other bus pins (clearly addresses, plus /OE).
-The singaling approach is not yet clear, nor is the way in which the CPLD receives power level data (voltage-controlled oscillator ?
-Multi-level comparators ?)

 ## FX-BMP format